AI Loves to Write It From Scratch

 }

-…instead of reaching for a validation library like zod, even if it was available.
+…instead of reaching for a validation library like Zod, even if it was already sitting there in the project.

-This is just an example, and the models have been getting increasingly good at looking around the codebase for context and existing patterns.
-Still, I constantly see this same effect occur in some capacity, especially with bigger refactors.
+This is just an example, and the models have been getting much better at looking around the codebase for existing patterns before inventing their own.
+Even so, I still see this happen all the time, especially during larger refactors.
+The model has access to perfectly good abstractions, but decides to recreate them anyway.

 Is this a bad thing?

-Not always.
-I generally dislike dependencies that could have been reasonably avoided (super hot take), and regularly find myself hand-rolling even moderately large functionalities if it means I don’t have to add a library.
+None of this is inherently bad.
+I generally dislike dependencies that could have been reasonably avoided (super hot take), and regularly find myself hand-rolling even moderately large functionalities if it means I don’t have to add another dependency.
+The real issue isn’t whether the model built something instead of importing it, it’s that the decision was made using the model’s incentives rather than your project’s.